-Research states that staying active with friends and family helps to keep you living longer.
+Longevity research states that staying social with friends and family helps to keep you living longer.

 Cohousing sounds like a blast.
 Plus cohousing with fellow Wellderly friends is more affordable than nursing homes and/or living alone.
 After all, sharing resources saves money.
 When you’re a group paying for community meals it costs less than paying for groceries for one.
 Plus it’s cheaper to maintain a yard, garden, library, fitness center when you’re sharing in the costs with your friends.

 It is estimated that by 2050, the number of people over 60 years old will triple from what it is now.